madelineattableau/TC2019/LODS instructions.md

 >[!alert] It is time to choose your profession!
 Please follow the outline below to connect to a RServe or TabPy! **need to add gif here**
 !IMAGE[Choose wisely!](choose-r-or-python.png)

-4. Click on the R: Results Text or the Python: Results Text sheet.
+3. Click on the **R: Results Text** or the **Python: Results Text** sheet.
 You will start the exercise here.
 You are now at the results page.
 The t-test should be evaluated here.
-To get started on the first exercise you can move to the sheet **R: Result Text** if you are an R user or to **Python: Result Text** if you are a Pythonista.

 ===